BrandonXLF/details-and-file-uploads/readme.txt

 == Screenshots ==

-1. Custom fields in the WooCommerce checkout
+1. Custom fields in the WooCommerce checkout.
 2. Custom field responses on the order confirmation page.
 3. The settings page to manage custom fields.